A PAC-Bayesian Link Between Generalisation and Flat Minima: Generalisation ability of Gibbs distributions with a log-Sobolev prior

-\end{theorem} Proof is deferred to \Cref{sec:proof_gibbs_pacb}.
-Note that we could have derived analogous to Corollary \ref{cor:poincaré_pacb} at the cost of a supplementary Poincaré assumption on $\D$.
+\end{restatable} \looseness=-1 {}The proof is deferred to \Cref{sec:proof-gibbs-pacb}.
+Note that we could have also derived a result analogous to \Cref{cor:poincare-pacb} at the cost of an additional Poincaré assumption on $\D$.
 The influence of the inverse temperature $\gamma$ is quadratic: this is the price to pay to fit the dataset and reduce the influence of the prior.
-This dependency is therefore attenuated by a gradient term, small if a flat minimum on the empirical risk has been reached.
-This suggests that in the case of Gibbs posteriors with log-Sobolev prior, reaching a flat minima on $\hat{\Risk}_{\S_m}$ controls not only $\hat{\Risk}_{\S_m}(\Q)$, but also the KL divergence and this last point is not reachable when considering Poincaré distributions.
-The other gradient term comes from \Cref{sec:poincare_gauss} and requires to be close from a flat minimum on $\Risk_\D$ to attain fast rates.
+This dependency is attenuated by a gradient term, which is small if a flat minimum on the $\hat{\Risk}_{\S_m}(h)$ has been reached.
+This suggests that in the case of Gibbs posteriors with a log-Sobolev prior, reaching a flat minimum on $\hat{\Risk}_{\S_m}(h)$ controls not only $\hat{\Risk}_{\S_m}(\Q)$, but also the KL divergence and this last property is not reachable when considering Poincaré distributions.
+The other gradient term comes from \Cref{sec:poincare-gauss} and requires to be close to a flat minimum on $\Risk_\D(h)$ to attain fast rates. \paragraph{Comparison to literature.} To our knowledge, existing bounds for Gibbs posteriors do not involve the gradient norm of the posterior.
+For instance, \citet[Theorem 4.2]{zhang2006info} involves an exponential moment with respect to the prior distribution, while \citet[Equation 8]{kuzborskij2019distribution} consider flatness through ellipsoids around a minimum, controlling it via an 'effective dimension', which is a function of the eigenvalue of the Hessian of the theoretical risk.
+Finally, \citet[Equation 6]{rivasplata2020pac} propose a bound for bounded losses, removing the KL divergence when Gibbs posteriors are considered, with a rate of $\Ocal(\nicefrac{1}{\sqrt{m}} + \nicefrac{\gamma}{m})$.
+Assuming the Gibbs posterior reaches a flat minimum such that $\gamma\EE_{h\sim \Q^{\gamma}_{\S_m}}[ \|\nabla_h \hat{\Risk}_{\S_m}(h) \|^2 ] \le 1$, then \Cref{th:gibbs-pacb} yields a bound of magnitude $\Ocal(\hat{\Risk}_{\S_m}(\Q^{\gamma}_{\S_m})+ \nicefrac{1}{m}+\nicefrac{\gamma}{m})$, representing a transitory fast rate with threshold $\hat{\Risk}_{\S_m}(\Q^{\gamma}_{\S_m})$.